storyprotocol/protocol-core-v1/UPGRADES.md

 ## 3. Write a script to deploy the new contracts and implementations

 Inherit from UpgradedImplHelper to compile the upgrade structs that `_writeUpgradeProposals()` need to generate the output file
-Upgrading is a multi step process, we need to schedule first, then execute.
+Upgrading is a multi-step process, we need to schedule first, then execute.
 Having an intermediary file helps the auditability of the process.

 Remember to use CREATE3 for new proxy contracts